Term Schedule

 |

 The course is intended to provide students a basic understanding of SOUND DESIGN and working with sound for picture.
 The emphasis is on demonstrations and hands-on experience to enable students to gain a practical knowledge of sound and music production using computers.
 Topics include synthesizers & samplers; recording and editing with Pro Tools and Logic Pro; sound effect creation; foley & automatic dialog replacement; basic soundtrack composition; and working to picture.
 Many techniques are explored, employing software and hardware-based sound creation tools throughout the course.
 Students will complete a major sound design project at the conclusion of the course.
-Instructor’s permission required: Please provide your class year and major/minor.
+There are no prerequisites.

 |